sgtlighttree/mywebsite/_blogs/2024-10-05-making-the-transition-2.markdown

 Also, V1 of the website is [archived](https://web.archive.org/web/20241005154048/https://sgtlighttree.github.io/mywebsite/).
 Feels strange to have a much more permanent-ish record on the internet now.

 Addendum October 7, 2024: Looks like the archive broke and V1 is lost.
 Looks like I was right in adding the "-ish" on "permanent".

+Addendum January 13, 2025: Looks like the archive got it back again, but I only archived the homepage.